JimInCA/mek6802d5-cassette-interface/README.md

 Once the eight data bits are resolved, the code places the byte on an output queue and returns.
 The main loops looks at this queue (as well as the transmitter queue) and if there is any data available, it sends the data to the host.

 The input to the receiver's comparator is on signal CMP0_IN1 on pin J1[13].
-This input needs to be connected to the "MIC' output on P2 on the D5.
+This input needs to be connected to the "MIC" output on P2 on the D5.
 For set up and debugging, you can use a scope to monitor the comparator's output on board pin J1[15] to verify the 50-50 duty cycle.
 The decoded uart signal at 300 baud is also presented on the board's J1[1] pin.
 If you like, you can send this signal to an external UART.
 I like using the Teensy myself.
 Just remember that the other device must be 3.3V compatible and that the UART must be set to 300 baud and two stop bits.

----
-## Testing
----

-Just as a quick note, you can test this design by connecting DAC0_OUT on pin J4[11] to CMP0_IN1 on pin J1[13].
-You can then use the following test case and verify that everything is working prior to connecting the board to an actual MEK6802D5.

 ---
 ## test_cassette_interface